 We thought so.
 That means you need to understand everything about the state board haircut.
 And that’s just the beginning.
 It also means you should be taking state board practice tests over and over—an unlimited number of times.

 Cosmetology school is expensive.
 And the state board test is stressful.
 The Filmbook State Board app is here to help!

-For $4.99/month, you can unlock how-to and theory films, over 1,600 questions, an easy-to-read step-by-step book, timed quizzes, a glossary with over 1,200 cosmetology terms, and even a read-out-loud option.
+For $4.99/month, you can unlock how-to and theory films, over 1,600 questions, an easy-to-read step-by-step book, timed quizzes, a glossary with over 1,200 cosmetology terms, digital flashcards to test you on all that cosmetology terminology, and even a read-out-loud option.